 Banff National Park, Alberta

 You’ll also enjoy the long days of summer in Iceland, which means plenty of time for hiking, horseback riding, kayaking and other outdoor adventures.
 Be sure to visit Skogafoss Waterfall, one of the country’s largest and most famous falls, plunging nearly 60 feet into a pool below.
 As the high volume of water flows, it produces a thundering sound along with a rainbow-yielding mist that makes it a photographer’s dream on a sunny day.
 Strokkur geyser is another must-see.
-It sits in the middle of a geothermal field, surrounded by bubbling springs in Thingvellir National Park, erupting once every four to eight minutes, and getting as high as 65 feet.
+It sits in the middle of a geothermal field, surrounded by bubbling springs in Thingvellir National Park, and it erupts once every four to eight minutes, getting as high as 65 feet.
 Of course, an Iceland vacation isn’t complete without visiting the Blue Lagoon, where you can soak in the cobalt geothermal water and even sip on a blue lagoon cocktail from the LAVA bar, without having to leave the warm, healing waters.

 Easter Island, Chile

-As Easter Island is in the Southern Hemisphere, the months of June, July and August are actually wintertime here, though high temperatures average in the mid-60s, and lows aren’t that much different, hovering a little over 60 degrees.
+As Easter Island is in the Southern Hemisphere, where the months of June, July and August are actually wintertime here, though high temperatures average in the mid-60s, and lows hover a little over 60 degrees.
 While there are many reasons to visit, the island’s fascinating history is arguably No. 1.
 Over 1,000 years ago, a group of Polynesians loaded into canoes and found their way across the South Pacific to this remote island and began to create nearly 900 long-faced statues, called moais, which represented their ancestors.
 Many were hauled for miles, with the most impressive display found along a beach known as Tongariki, where 15 imposing figures stare in the distance as the surf pounds behind them.
 You can walk in the footsteps of the ancient people who lugged these 20-ton monoliths as well as ride on horseback to see the stone faces up close.

 South Georgia Island, South Georgia and the South Sandwich Islands